wschaef/architecture-kata-2023/architecture.md

 ![Component Overview](diagrams/Analytics-logical.drawio.svg)

-In order to focus on business development and fast time to market, we decided to start with a lean serverless approach that reduces the effort for infrastructure management and maintenance to a minimum (see [Rationale for Analytics components](adrs/adr05-analytics-make-or-buy.md)).
+In order to focus on business development and fast time to market, we decided to start with a lean serverless approach that reduces the effort for infrastructure management and maintenance to a minimum (see [ADR05 Rationale for Analytics components](adrs/adr05-analytics-make-or-buy.md)).
 In essence, a serverless data warehouse abstracts away the complexities of infrastructure and management, allowing Road warrior to focus on deriving insights from their data.
 It offers a combination of flexibility, scalability, and cost-effectiveness that is start of the art in the market.
 This approach allows us to focus on the core business and to scale the system easily.

 Separatoin of concern: User will have access to reports through Dashboard Frontend (Looker), which an optional API acces ([Looker API](https://developers.looker.com/api/overview/)).